Controllable Reference Guided Diffusion with Local Global Fusion for Real World Remote Sensing Image Super Resolution: Method

 Here, $(h,w)$ indicates the spatial dimensions of the local window used for attention computation.
 This ensures that the subsequent attention computation is restricted to local windows, thereby effectively leveraging the local similarity between the reference and LR images.
 Subsequently, cross-attention is employed to extract beneficial local information from the reference features to enhance the LR features:

 Although local cross-attention can adaptively extract useful information within each window, it treats all windows equally and thus fails to handle large-scale land cover changes---especially those beyond the window size.
-To address this, we introduce a similarity mask into the residual connection of the cross-attention module to regulate the degree of reference information integration:
+To address this, we first compute the cosine similarity between the features of the LR image and the reference image, and then use it to modulate the residual connections in the cross-attention module:

 Finally, the outputs of the two sub-modules are combined via element-wise addition to produce the final output of the CAA module: